ambimorph/sequences/Readme.rst

  Missing Sequence Finder
 =========================

-Finds subsequences of up to length n not present in a sequence (s) made from an alphabet
+Finds subsequences of up to length n not present in a sequence (s) made from an alphabet.

 Gist
 ====